What were you doing at age twelve? If you trust your own memories, you need a more skeptical biographer.

 If you were Michelangelo, you knew you wanted to become an artist.
 According to the Met in 2009, in fact, you had already become one.
 You were also not all that far from an adolescent male today—into scary adventures and flying superheroes.
 "Michelangelo's First Painting" exhibits a small but polished painting of The Torment of Saint Anthony.
 Instead of the calm, courage, gravity, and apprehension of David or the Creation of Adam, it shows the saint up in the sky, carried by a pinwheel of nine fantastic devils.
 It is as if Jane Austen spent her childhood copying Star Wars.

 Does that explain how Michelangelo turned early Renaissance ideals into the High Renaissance?
 Did his larger-than-life art really traffic in superheroes?
-James Hall calls his 2005 book Michelangelo and the Reinvention of the Human Body, and he takes the scale of Michelangelo's sculpture as a central problem.
-He sees mostly unhappy fantasies, though, and a man largely apart from his time.
+I shall offer my own answers, but meanwhile James Hall calls his 2005 book Michelangelo and the Reinvention of the Human Body, and he takes the scale of Michelangelo's sculpture as a central problem.
+He sees mostly unhappy fantasies and a man largely apart from his time.
 Somewhere between the two—the preteen warrior and the dark side—a real history of the Renaissance is waiting to emerge.
-A related article looks at yet another supposed early Michelangelo, but with emphasis instead on the politics of attribution.
+(A related article looks at yet another supposed early Michelangelo, but with emphasis instead on the politics of attribution.)